antonror/payment_system/README.md

 1. Use the latest stable Rails version
 2. Use Slim view engine
 3. Frontend Framework
   - React JS (optional)
   - Bootstrap
 4. Cover all changes with Rspec tests
 5. Add integration tests using Capybara, Nightwatch.js, Cypress, Puppeteer, Protractor or similar
 6. Create factories with FactoryBot
 7. Apply Rubocop and other
 8. For Rails models, try to use:
   - Single Table Inheritance (STI)
   - Polymorphic associations
   - Scopes
   - Validations and custom validator object, if necessary
   - Factory pattern
-    - Demonstrate meta-programming by generating/defining similar predicate
+  - Demonstrate meta-programming by generating/defining similar predicate methods
-    - methods
-    - Encapsulate some logic in a module
+  - Encapsulate some logic in a module's class methods private section
-    - Class methods
-    - private section
 9. For Rails controllers, try to:
   - Keep them 'thin'
-    - Encapsulate business logic in service objects (1)
+  - Encapsulate business logic in:
+    - service objects (1)
     - use cases (2)
     - or similar operations (3)
     - Interactors (4)
 10. Presentation:
   - Use partials
   - Define Presenters (View models, Form objects (5))
 11. Try to showcase background and cron jobs

 ### ☐ Relations